LevFain/LevsProjects/RandomScenario/README.txt

 	-Overwrites the scenario.bat with the new randomly selected scenario.
 	-Makes sure that the selected scenario is present in the %MAK_VRFDIR%/userData/scenarios folder.
 	-Starts the scenario.bat.
+	-Allows you to change the used domain in the BAT file without the need to open the bat and edit it yourself

 Important -
 	Make sure that your %MAK_VRFDIR%, is pathed to the currently used VRF and to the most updated one.